How to create a prompt

 Select the specific model you want to use (e.g., GPT-4, Claude 2).

-Click the settings (⚙️) icon next to the model selection to configure parameters like temperature, max tokens, and top-p values etc.
+Click the settings (⚙️) icon next to the model selection to configure parameters like temperature, max tokens, and Top-P values, etc.

 Static prompt type: System (predefined)

+System is the default and static prompt type.
 The system message defines instructions that guide the model's behavior or tone throughout the session.

-Add roles
+Add instructions

 You have two options for entering the prompt instructions that will guide the model: